Sorry, you need to enable JavaScript to visit this website.

 Legal framework

 In accordance with the Constitution of BiH, the area of labour and employment, as well as the employment of foreigners in BiH, is entrusted to the jurisdiction of the entities that have legally regulated this area by special laws.
-At the level of BiH, the Law on Movement and Stay of Aliens and Asylum ("Official Gazette of BiH", No. 36/08, 87/12), roughly regulates the conditions and manner of stay of aliens in BiH on the basis of work, while legal solutions regarding the employment of foreigners at the level of the entities and BD.
+At the level of BiH, the Law on Movement and Stay of Foreigners and Asylum ("Official Gazette of BiH", No. 36/08, 87/12), roughly regulates the conditions and manner of stay of foreigners in BiH on the basis of work, while legal solutions regarding the employment of foreigners at the level of the entities and BD.

 The Law on Employment of Foreigners of BD ("BD Official Gazette", No. 15/09, 19/09) provides that the issuance of work permits will be transferred to the BD Employment Institute.